lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ```
 _From https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/rust/app/src/chip8.rs#L133-L147_

-_Since we can identify the Initial Loading Screen, why don't we colour that screen?_
+_Since we can identify the Initial Loading Screen...
+Let's colour that screen!_

 Remember this code from `vram_set`?